ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 Let's assume that we have the following properties:

-Property 1 (Entity Name = Products)
+property 1 (entity name = Products)

-Property 2 (Allowed Values Property = Property 1)
+property 2 (allowed values property = Property 1)

-Property 3 (Entity Name = Products)
+property 3 (entity name = Products)

-Property 4 (Entity Name = Companies)
+property 4 (entity name = Companies)

-Property 5 (Allowed Values Property = Property 2)
+property 5 (allowed values property = Property 2)

-Property 6 (Limit To Allowed Values = False)
+property 6 (limit to allowed values = False)

 In this case, the domains are:

-Property 1 - Products
+property 1 - Products

-Property 2 - Products
+property 2 - Products

-Property 3 - Products
+property 3 - Products

-Property 4 - Companies
+property 4 - Companies

-Property 5 - Products
+property 5 - Products

-Property 6 – All possible values
+property 6 – all possible values

-## Compatible Custom Properties
+## Compatible custom properties

 Two custom properties are copy compatible when then and only then their domains are the same.
 The compatibility allows us to copy values from one custom property to another.
 It is still possible the copying to throw an error, but this would be caused by different reasons – additional filters set in the definition, for example